ctb/titus-blog/src/2014-plans-for-davis.rst

 I've been thinking a lot about what I want to do at UC Davis, and I would like to announce the following plans:

 #.
-I hope to write a new and better transcriptome and metagenome
+I hope to write new and better transcriptome and metagenome
    assemblers.
 The current assemblers are hopelessly bad and I think we can probably eek out a 1% improvement, at least, by starting from scratch.